 This form must be submitted at least 2 weeks prior to your event taking place.
-You must not confirm anything with your guest speaker until this form has been authorised by a Curriculum Manager, Assistant Faculty Director, Faculty Director, Student Services Manager or a member of the Senior Management Team.
+You must not confirm anything with your guest speaker until this form has been authorised by a Curriculum Manager, Head of Department, Assistant Principal, Student Services Manager or a member of the Strategic Leadership Team.